-Thus, monitoring of the Programme will be carried out by MAFWE acting as the Managing Authority, supported by the Department for Rural Development, acting as Programme Management Unit, under the supervision of the IPARD Monitoring Committee.
+Thus, monitoring of the Programme will be carried out by the Managing Authority under the supervision of the IPARD Monitoring Committee.

 The IPARD Monitoring Committee will be chaired by the National IPARD Coordinator or his nominee representing him/her during absence or leave.
 Membership of the Committee comprises a wide representation of interested parties.